syvb/iter.ca/content/post/dropped-email/index.md

 +++
 date = "2024-06-24T00:00:00Z"
-description = "I broke my mailserver by forgetting to update a DNS record" tags = ["programming", "email"] title = "The case of the disappearing emails from ProtonMail" ai = "claude-3.5-sonnet" draft = true
+description = "I broke my mail server by forgetting to update a DNS record" tags = ["programming", "email"] title = "Reolving an email deliverablity mystery" ai = "claude-3.5-sonnet" draft = true
 +++

 <!-- tl;dr: I forgot to update a TLSA record so I couldn't receive emails from ProtonMail or Microsoft. -->

-As a self-hosted email enthusiast, I recently encountered a weird issue with my emailserver.
-I run my on mailserver, using [Mail-in-a-Box](https://mailinabox.email/) (which uses Postfix as the mail transfer agent) with some modifications I made myself.
+As a self-hosted email enthusiast, I recently encountered a weird issue with my email server.
+I run my on mail server, using [Mail-in-a-Box](https://mailinabox.email/) (which uses Postfix as the mail transfer agent) with some modifications I made myself.

 ## The symptoms

 So I didn't get an email someone sent me from ProtonMail.
-To investigate, I set up a test account and tried sending emails to various addresses, and I got all of them except for the one I sent to my own mailserver.
+To investigate, I set up a test account and tried sending emails to various addresses, and I got all of them except for the one I sent to my own mail server.

 At first I thought the problem might be on ProtonMail's end, given that emails were successfully reaching other providers.
 However, as we'll see, the issue was closer to home.

 ## The investigation

-Since I run the mailserver myself, I checked my Postfix logs (at `/var/log/mail.log`) and saw that I was indeed getting connections from ProtonMail:
+Since I run the mail server myself, I checked my Postfix logs (at `/var/log/mail.log`) and saw that I was indeed getting connections from ProtonMail:

 ```
 Jun 23 19:18:00 box postfix/smtpd[31194]: connect from mail-40141.protonmail.ch[185.70.40.141]